 Learn more about how to motivate your employees in a remote work world by reading the full article on CFO.com.

-The Ledger No.1 - Is Remote Work Still Trending?
+Is Remote Work Still Trending?

 The lingering question remains, ‘Can our company sustain a remote workforce’?
 As an accounting executive, you’re probably still wondering if having your employees work virtually is a financially sound decision.
 Sure, it’s safer than congregating in a small office – and it does save you money from having to renew your building lease.
 But is working from home (even after a year has passed) still a viable option for companies?
 Look at what some top accounting and finance executives have to say regarding this issue.